 Needle sharing and use of nonsterile techniques can lead to many infectious complications.
 Injection site complications include cutaneous abscesses Cutaneous Abscess A cutaneous abscess is a localized collection of pus in the skin and may occur on any skin surface.
 Symptoms and signs are pain and a tender and firm or fluctuant swelling.
 Diagnosis is usually... read more , cellulitis Cellulitis Cellulitis is acute bacterial infection of the skin and subcutaneous tissue most often caused by streptococci or staphylococci.
 Symptoms and signs are pain, warmth, rapidly spreading erythema... read more , lymphangitis Lymphangitis Lymphangitis is acute bacterial infection (usually streptococcal) of peripheral lymphatic channels.
 (See also Overview of Bacterial Skin Infections and Lymphadenitis.)
 Typical causes of lymphangitis... read more , lymphadenitis Lymphadenitis Lymphadenitis is an acute infection of one or more lymph nodes.
 Symptoms include pain, tenderness, and lymph node enlargement.
 Diagnosis is typically clinical.
 Treatment is usually empiric.... read more , and thrombophlebitis.
 Distant focal infectious complications due to septic emboli and bacteremia include bacterial endocarditis Infective Endocarditis Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
 It may cause fever, heart murmurs, petechiae, anemia, embolic... read more and abscesses in various organs and sites.
 Septic lung emboli Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are... read more and osteomyelitis Osteomyelitis Osteomyelitis is inflammation and destruction of bone caused by bacteria, mycobacteria, or fungi.
 Common symptoms are localized bone pain and tenderness with constitutional symptoms (in acute... read more (particularly lumbar vertebral) are particularly common.
 Infectious spondylitis and sacroiliitis may occur.

 Systemic infectious diseases are primarily hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
 A nonspecific viral prodrome is followed... read more B and C and HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more .
 IV drug users are at high risk of pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
 Causes, symptoms, treatment, preventive measures, and... read more , resulting from aspiration or hematogenous spread of bacteria.
-Other infections that are not directly caused by drug injection but are common among IV drug users include tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more , syphilis Syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential clinical, symptomatic stages separated by periods of asymptomatic latent infection.
-Common manifestations... read more , and other sexually transmitted diseases Overview of Sexually Transmitted Diseases Sexually transmitted diseases (STDs), also termed sexually transmitted infections (STIs), can be caused by a number of microorganisms that vary widely in size, life cycle, the diseases and symptoms... read more .
+Other infections that are not directly caused by drug injection but are common among IV drug users include tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more , syphilis Syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential clinical, symptomatic stages separated by periods of asymptomatic latent infection.
+Common... read more , and other sexually transmitted infections Overview of Sexually Transmitted Infections Sexually transmitted infections (STIs), also termed sexually transmitted diseases or STDs, can be caused by a number of microorganisms that vary widely in size, life cycle, the diseases and... read more .
 Even botulism Botulism Botulism is poisoning that is due to Clostridium botulinum toxin and that affects the peripheral nerves.
-Botulism may occur without infection if toxin is ingested, injected, or inhaled.
-Symptoms... read more and tetanus Tetanus Tetanus is acute poisoning from a neurotoxin produced by Clostridium tetani.
+Botulism may occur without infection if toxin is ingested, injected, or inhaled... read more and tetanus Tetanus Tetanus is acute poisoning from a neurotoxin produced by Clostridium tetani.
 Symptoms are intermittent tonic spasms of voluntary muscles.
-Spasm of the masseters accounts for the name lockjaw... read more can result from IV drug abuse.
+Spasm of the masseters accounts for the name... read more can result from IV drug abuse.

 Diagnosis of Injection Drug Use